protontypes/open-sustainable-technology/README.md

 - [reformatters](https://github.com/dynamical-org/reformatters) - Reformat weather datasets into Zarr.
 - [Breezy Weather](https://github.com/breezy-weather/breezy-weather) - A feature-rich weather app with good visualizations and more than 50 sources.
 - [MetObs-toolkit](https://github.com/vergauwenthomas/MetObs_toolkit) - Provides a comprehensive framework for scientists to process, quality control, and analyze raw meteorological data.
+- [Verif](https://github.com/WFRT/verif) - A command-line tool that lets you verify the quality of weather forecasts for point locations.

 ### Radiative Transfer